tnichols217/notes/CSDS 391/Textbook/4 - Complex Search.md

 > [!def]
 > **Optimization Problem**
-> A problem whose solution is to find the best state according to an objective function (maximizing the objective function across )
+> A problem whose solution is to find the best state according to an objective function
+>
+> - Maximizing the objective function across all inputs

+- Uses an objective function to measure performance
+- The goal is to find a se